 qood quality with a durable finish & without a doubt

 one of the best bargains for the money, but their fitment

 onto the bike left a little to be desired on two

-the Sato Exhausts (aka babyface in Japan) which I
+have used are the Sato Exhausts (aka babyface in Japan) which I

 used long term and eventually sold the RC51 with.
 I

 continued to use Sato Racing products on all my new bikes

 up to the point they decided to stop producing exhausts